pianosnake/ear-training-buddy/README.md

 # Ear Training Buddy

 This is the patient ear training buddy you've always wanted.
-It's a web app that can play random notes, intervals and chords.
+It's a web app that can play notes, intervals and chords randomly or diatonically.
 [Available live here](https://pianosnake.github.io/ear-training-buddy/index.html).

 Choose how many notes you'd like to hear played at once by clicking __1__, __2__, __3__ or __4__.